Matt Everitt

 Matt Stephen Everitt (born Matthew Stephen Bloor, 13 September 1972) is an English producer, writer and presenter.
 He co-founded the production company Cup & Nuzzle and appears on BBC Radio 6 Music and BBC Radio 2.
-He was a drummer for Britpop band Menswear and The Montrose Avenue in the 1990s.
+He was a drummer for Britpop band Menswear and the Montrose Avenue in the 1990s.

 Career

 Music

 Everitt replaced the original drummer of Menswear before their first release.
 They signed to London Records after their fifth gig for £90,000 and had five top 40 hits.
-Everitt left the band in 1997 to join The Montrose Avenue.
-They released one Top 40 album and split in 2000.
+Everitt left the band in 1997 to join the Montrose Avenue.
+They released one album and several singles and split in 1999.

 Radio

 Everitt began his career in radio in 2002 on Xfm, where he presented various shows and documentaries.
 He stayed with the station until 2007.

 2007 saw Everitt join BBC Radio 6 Music, where he presented music news magazine show The Music Week for three years.
 He has since gone on to write and present the interview series The First Time With... hosting more than 200 shows with guests including David Gilmour, Yoko Ono, Michael Stipe, Noel Gallagher, Lars Ulrich, Pete Townshend, Elton John, Mavis Staples, Brian Wilson, Jimmy Page, Björk, Radiohead, Dave Grohl and Mike Oldfield.

 He also presents music news on Lauren Laverne's BBC Radio 6 Music weekday breakfast show and on Ken Bruce's weekday mid-morning show on BBC Radio 2.

 Everitt produces and presents radio documentaries including Maximum RNB - The Birth Of The Who for Radio 2, Bowie's Heroes for BBC 6 Music and The Business of Music with Matt Everitt for BBC Radio 4.